amar-ventures/.github/profile/README.md

-# Welcome to Amar Ventures
+# Welcome to Atherpulse technologies

 ### 🚀 Innovating the Web with Passion & Precision

 **Amar Ventures** is a forward-thinking web development company founded by **Amarjith T.K.**.
 We specialize in crafting high-performance, user-friendly, and scalable digital experiences.

 ## 🌟 About Us
-At Amar Ventures, we believe in pushing the boundaries of web technology.
+At Atherpulse technologies, we believe in pushing the boundaries of web technology.
 Our team is dedicated to delivering robust, secure, and efficient web applications that cater to businesses of all sizes.

 ### 🔹 What We Do:
 - **Custom Web Development** – Tailored solutions for businesses and startups.